RTIInternational/SMART/smart-docs/docs/tutorial-new-project.rst

 	* The label file must be a CSV (comma separated values) file.

 .. warning::
-	* You cannot add, remove, or update any labels for a project after the project is created.
+	* You cannot add, remove, or update any label categories for a project after the project is created.
+However, you can always export your labeled data and upload into a new project to add or remove new label categories as needed.

-For our first project "About Cats Classifier" we only have three labels which we want SMART to predict, so we fill them in below:
+For our first project "About Cats Classifier", we only have three labels which we want SMART to predict, so we fill them in below:

 |project-labels-classifier|

-For our second project "About Cats Labeling" we have many more labels, which we will fill in using a file.
+For our second project "About Cats Labeling", we have many more labels, which we will fill in using a file.

 |project-labels-nonclassifier|